Michael-A-Kuykendall/muxide/CONTRIBUTING.md

 Helpful bug reports and community members are acknowledged in release notes.
 If email collaboration leads to merged work, attribution will be given appropriately.

+## Release Process

+Releases are handled by the maintainer using automated tooling:

+1. **Version bump**: Update `Cargo.toml` version
+2. **Changelog**: Update `CHANGELOG.md` with release notes
+3. **Tag creation**: `git tag vX.Y.Z && git push --tags`
+4. **Automated publishing**:
+   - GitHub Actions builds cross-platform binaries
+   - Binaries are attached to the GitHub release
+   - Crate is published to crates.io

+Pre-built binaries are available for Linux (x86_64) in GitHub releases.

 ---